-Sometimes, corporate guidelines, tax regulations or standard operating procedure require businesses to conduct physical inventory.
+Sometimes, corporate guidelines, tax regulations, or standard operating procedures require businesses to conduct physical inventory.
 Some businesses—like restaurants—take physical inventory every morning, whereas others, like a retail store, may close quarterly or annually for physical inventory.

 Some businesses hire an inventory services provider to count inventory more efficiently.
 Other business owners use inventory management software with QR code/barcode scanning to automate the inventory process.

 If a business performs physical inventory bit by bit, that’s called an inventory cycle count.
 For example, a sporting goods store may count shoes on the first day of the month, but exercise equipment on the 5th.
 This can help a business reduce or eliminate the need to close to take physical inventory.